Voxtmault/mentoring/README.md

 * Prometheus and Grafana Integration for Observability and Monitoring
 * Log Aggregation (probably using Loki)
 * CI / CD Implementation using Github Workflows paired with Docker Hub
+* Integrate Message Queueing (probably using Kafka) to simulate real-time data
+* Integrate Websocket for Chatting Feature

 ## Tech Stack